Skip to Main Content

 Chilo Lock #34 and River Museum volunteers

 Do you have a passion for history and educational outreach?
 Volunteer to be docent at the Chilo River Museum!
 You'll help to greet guests and share information about the museum, in addition to assisting with onsite naturalist programs.
 Two-hour shifts are available to allow park staff to break from the museum in order to share programming with park guests.
 Share your love for education and history at a beautiful setting on the Ohio River!
+Training Provided.

 Naturalist Program Assistant

 Do you enjoy connecting the community with the nature?
 Our naturalist team is looking for enthusiastic volunteers to be an extra set of hands at our summer camps, in-park programming and nature play days.
 Duties include helping to set up/take down activities, registering guests, engaging guests in nature exploration and supervision in experiential programs, such as hiking and creek play.
+Background check required.
 Training provided.

 Adopt-a-Trail